-Planning for hazards and safety will enable positive responses to challenges and change.
-By providing adaptable and flexible responses, and encouraging innovation, planning can help ensure the continued prosperity of Queensland, the wellbeing of people and the protection of property, the environment and infrastructure.
+Planning for safety and resilience to hazards will enable positive responses to challenges and change.
+By utilising an evidence-based, risk management approach which encourages innovation, planning can help ensure the continued prosperity of Queensland, the wellbeing of people and the protection of property, the environment and infrastructure.

-The state interests in hazards and safety
+The state interests in safety and resilience to hazards

-- Emissions and hazardous activities - Natural hazards
+- Emissions and hazardous activities - Natural hazards, risk and resilience